OAAbaali2896/Frogger-Arcade-Game-LPC1768/README.md

 Before the user plays the game, the user needed to first insert a coin.
 This can be done by pressing a pushbutton, integrated on the board.
 The schematic below illustrates the pins and polarity of the pushbutton.

 <img width="300" alt="Capture" src="https://user-images.githubusercontent.com/40522456/57878385-e84caa80-77e7-11e9-834d-43667475cbc9.PNG">

-Based on this, we see that P2.11 can be used to read the state of the pushbutton.
-If the button is pressed, will we read a '0' value at the pin.
+Based on this, we see that **P2.11** can be used to read the state of the puchbutton.
+If the button is pressed, we will read a **0 value** at the pin.
+A picture of the display is shown below.
-Once the button is pressed, the game will automatically begin.
-A picture of the display screen is shown below.

 <img width="300" alt="Capture" src="https://user-images.githubusercontent.com/40522456/57878555-47aaba80-77e8-11e9-8327-5a073531ad7a.PNG">